Frozen Embryo Transfer (Surrogacy)

 - Surrogate’s pregnancy blood test is due approximately 14 days after the embryo transfer.
 They will be informed of the outcome.
 With the surrogate’s permission, the results can also be provided to the intended parent(s).

-- People wishing to have assisted reproductive treatment in Victoria must undergo a criminal records check and child protection order check.
+- As of 4th June 2020, people wishing to have assisted reproductive treatment in Victoria are no longer required to undergo a criminal records check and child protection order check.
 For further information please visit our page Legislative Requirements – Victoria.

-- All treatment procedures are carried out in our RTAC (Reproductive Technology Accreditation Committee) accredited fertility clinics, where gametes (eggs/sperm) and embryos are also stored.
+- All treatment procedures are carried out at City Fertility in our RTAC (Reproductive Technology Accreditation Committee) accredited fertility clinics, where gametes (eggs/sperm) and embryos are also stored.

 At Rainbow Fertility, our specialists have extensive experience in helping create LGBTI+ families.
 Feel free to contact our friendly team to learn more about the fertility treatment options available to you.